for Cold Climate Housing and much more

 The 92 page Canadian bible on cleaning up mould was published by the CMHC in 1993 and revised and reprinted in 2004: "Clean-up Procedures for Mold in Houses".
 Unfortunately with the Conservative government's subsequent pull pack of research and even dropping the dissemination of good research information to the public, this essential publication was no longer available from CMHC, not even in "no-cost to the government" electronic format.
 But the author of the publication has put it on-line and in the interest of Canadian's health, you can download it here.
 Some of these old documents can now (2022) be found on the CMHC archive site.
 Health Canada has picked up some of the slack with this information written for the serious mould problems in the First Nations communities up north.

-Keywords: Condensation, Mould, Mold, Humidity, Moisture, Air Quality, Cleaning, Protection, Training, Water, Environmental, Safety, Health, Maintenance, Overview, Problems, Smell
+Keywords: Condensation, Mould, Mold, Humidity, Moisture, Air Quality, Cleaning, Protection, Training, Water, Health, Environmental, Overview, Safety, Maintenance, Problems, Smell

 Article 1842